-Student must obtain a Site Agreement, signed by the Site Supervisor and Clinical Placement Director BEFORE the start of Practicum I, II, III, or Internship.
-Students are NOT permitted to collect hours until this has been signed by both parties.
+Student must obtain a Site Agreement, signed by the Site Supervisor BEFORE the start of Practicum I, II, III, or Internship.
+Students are NOT permitted to collect hours until this has been signed and received by the Director of Clinical Placement.

 b.
-EVALUATIONS
+STUDENT EVALUATIONS

-Supervisors are to complete an official evaluation via Time2Track every 100 combined hours or 10 weeks, whichever comes first, of Practicum I, II, and III.
-It is the student's responsibility to ensure Site Supervisors have completed this evaluation.
-Students will not receive a grade or be permitted to register for the subsequent term until the evaluation has been received by the MAC program.
+Supervisors are to complete an official electronic evaluation via Time2Track by the 7th week of each term.
+It is the student's responsibility to ensure Site Supervisors have completed and submitted this evaluation.
+Students will not receive a passing grade or be permitted to register for the subsequent term until the evaluation has been received by the MAC program.
 Students are encouraged to meet with Site Supervisors to verbally address strengths and areas of growth determined by the evaluation.
-Faculty Supervisors and/or the Clinical Placement Director may ask for an additional evaluation of a student at any time.
+Faculty Supervisors and/or the Clinical Placement Director may ask for an additional evaluation of a student at any time c.

-c.
 TIME LOGS